Provide Layer 2 Access to a Tenant - LEGACY

 Follow proper Maintenance Mode procedures when rebooting a node to avoid workload disruptions.

-Configuring a Trunk Mode Virtual Wire#
+Configuring a Trunk Mode Virtual Switch Port#

 - Ensure the physical network is set to Bridged Mode and is powered on.